Quebec City New France Festival

 In the 1600s Europeans formed powerful companies that dominated the fur trade and created alliances with indigenous First Nations peoples for over two centuries.
 The Algonquin-speaking people became allies of the French; the Iroquois-speaking people became allies of the British, all to supply the seemingly endless demand for fur fashion among the wealthy back in Europe.

 Some modern-day visitors and locals make or rent historic costumes, as I did for one of the days of feasting and celebration.
 Even wearing a three-corner hat or donning a long skirt with an apron and buckle shoes is transformative!
-Check this delightful “dress up” web page to get some ideas, whether you fancy yourself becoming a peasant, a middle class bourgeois citizen or perhaps joining the noble class.
+Perhaps you fancy yourself becoming a peasant, a middle class bourgeois citizen or perhaps joining the noble class.
 This is a festival for all ages, and it is a particular delight to see children and teens in costume as well as older generations.

 Other visitors are perfectly content to wear their own 21st century “costumes” while enjoying military re-enactments, learning traditional songs and dances, or sampling food and drink inspired by Celtic, Acadian and First Nations cuisine.
 You may take a fencing lesson or browse dozens of artisan kiosks for unique gifts or a personal memory to take home.